 - The practitioner shall perform the agreed-upon procedures and provide a report of the factual findings.
 (Ref: Para.
-A15, A16 and A17) - 30 Before the report is issued, the practitioner shall discuss with the engaging party and the other intended users, if necessary, whether there are any matter(s) he believes are important enough to merit the intended user's attention. - If, during the course of the engagement, the practitioner becomes aware of suspected fraud or non-compliance with laws and regulations, the practitioner shall: - a Communicate the matter with the appropriate level of management or those charged with governance; - b Communicate the matter with another practitioner who performs an engagement for the same entity, or who may consider to accept an engagement subject to the Standards of the Handbook, if applicable; - c Determine whether he should withdraw from the engagement or modify the terms of the engagement.
+A15, A16 and A17) - 30 Before the report is issued, the practitioner shall discuss with the engaging party and the other intended users, if necessary, whether there are any matter(s) he believes are important enough to merit the intended user's attention. - If, during the course of the engagement, the practitioner becomes aware of an identified or suspected fraud or non-compliance with laws and regulations, the practitioner shall: - a communicate the matter with management or those charged with governance, where appropriate; - b inform those responsible auditors from outside the client about the matter if he knows that they are performing an engagement at the client, it is important for the performance of their engagement to be aware of this matter and they are not informed in time by the client; - c determine whether he should withdraw from the engagement or modify the terms of the engagement.
 (Ref: Para.
 A18, A19 and A20)